my1396/R-Notes/docs/0300-bookdown.md

     - `section` splits the file by the second-level headers.
     - `chapter+number` and `section+number`: the chapter/section numbers will be prepended to the HTML filenames.
 For example: if using `chapter` or `section`, the HTML file names will be `introduction.html`, `literature.html`, etc.; but with the numbering setting, the HTML file names will be `1-introduction.html`, `2-literature.html`, etc.
+    - I prefer `section+number` as it orders all html in the book's section order.

 - The [`includes` option](https://bookdown.org/yihui/bookdown/yaml-options.html) allows you to insert arbitrary custom content before and/or after the body of the output.